How to Apply

 The school code for Rappahannock Community College is 009160.

-Students who have received a financial aid award letter may use their financial aid for payment of tuition.
+Students who have received a financial aid award letter or view their award in the Student Service Center on-line may use their financial aid for payment of tuition.
 Tuition and fee charges not fully covered by financial aid must be paid prior to the deferred payment deadline.
 Financial aid balance checks for students who have financial aid in excess of tuition, fees and books will be available usually during the sixth week of classes.
 More information on the financial aid programs is available on the Financial Aid section of the Rappahannock Community College web site.